The UK has now officially left the EU. What does this mean for insurance if you drive in the EU now?

 You will not need a Green Card for any trips you have planned, which end with your return on or before 31st December 2020.

 Beyond that date, Green Cards may be required for EU travel.

 We recognise this is an uncertain time for our clients and will endeavour to keep you updated as we learn more.

 Please see our commonly asked questions by our existing policyholders below.

 What is a Green Card?

 A Green Card is an international certificate of insurance which guarantees that the motorist has the necessary third party insurance cover.
 These certificates prove that you are suitably insured to drive in these countries.
-A physical copy of a Green Card on green paper is needed when travelling as digital copies are not currently accepted.
+A physical copy of a Green Card is needed when travelling as digital copies are not currently accepted.
 If you arrive at the border without a physical Green Card, you will not be allowed to drive in that country.

 The Green Card will also need to identify any trailers or towed vehicles.
 In some EU member states, a separate Green Card is needed for each trailer.